nautobot/nautobot/nautobot/docs/administration/celery-queues.md

 ## Concurrency Setting

-If you have long running jobs that use little cpu resources you may want to increase your [`--concurrency`](https://docs.celeryq.dev/en/stable/reference/cli.html#cmdoption-celery-worker-c) setting on your worker to increase the number of jobs that run in parallel.
+If you have long running jobs that use little CPU resources you may want to increase your [`--concurrency`](https://docs.celeryq.dev/en/stable/reference/cli.html#cmdoption-celery-worker-c) setting on your worker to increase the number of jobs that run in parallel.
 For example, you may have a job that logs into a device over ssh and collects some information from the command line.
-This task could take a long time to run but consume minimal cpu so your system may be able to run many more of these tasks in parallel than the default concurrency setting allows.
+This task could take a long time to run but consume minimal CPU so your system may be able to run many more of these tasks in parallel than the default concurrency setting allows.
 The `--concurrency` setting can be modified by adding the command line option in the `ExecStart` line in your systemd service:

 ```ini
 ExecStart=/opt/nautobot/bin/nautobot-server celery worker --loglevel INFO --pidfile /var/tmp/nautobot-worker-jobqueue.pid --queues job_queue --concurrency 64